 | Local service with existing demand | Google Ads | Users actively search for providers near them |

-| Innovative product category | Meta, video, content, PR | Users may not know what to search yet |
+| Innovative product category | Demonstration-led media, content and partnerships | Users may not know the category language yet |

 | Brand with strong search demand | Both, measured separately | Google captures brand demand; Meta may help create it |